 - Doing business with other companies – simply put most larger businesses will not work with unincorporated businesses such as sole traders so you may need to operate as a limited company to provide goods and services to other companies.

-What are the disadvantages of a limited company?
+What are the disadvantages of a private limited company?

 - Legal requirements – there are lots of requirements such as completing annual accounts and returns to Companies House, delivering a corporation tax return to HMRC, setting up and running PAYE and payroll, and producing quarterly VAT returns for HMRC.
 Miss a deadline or a payment on money you owe to HMRC and the company could face a hefty fine.